I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 )

-At the time of verification in this article, we executed this using boto3, but confirmed that it can also be executed with AWS CLI v2.35.6.
+At the time of verification in this article, we executed this using boto3, but we also confirmed it can be executed with AWS CLI v2.35.6.

 In this verification, the TableStatus immediately after creation was BACKFILLING.
-A process runs to reflect existing annotations into the table.
+The process of reflecting existing annotations into the table runs at this stage.

 resp = s3.get_bucket_metadata_configuration(Bucket=BUCKET)